Flakscheinwerfer

 Berlin LuftTerror

-Bremen, Hamburg, Leipzig, Vienna, Berlin… These names were the nightmare for thousands of British and Americans young men who daily had to overfly these cities to do their duty with their country.
+Bremen, Hamburg, Vienna, Berlin… These names were the nightmare for thousands of British and Americans young men who daily had to overfly these cities to do their duty with their country.
 For millions of German civilians, the nightmare were, on the contrary, those airmen.
-Some would call them ‘Murderers’, to others would be ‘Liberators’.
+Some would call them ‘Liberators’, to others would be ‘Murderers’.

-Air power has been the great weapon in the wars waged in the Twentieth Century, being World War Two the peakest moment of its development and practice.
-A war that will see, for the first time, the exclusive use of aviation as a means to win the battles; and it will be the skies of Occupied Europe, flying at 25,000 feet high, the stage of the biggest aerial battle ever seen.
+Air power has been the great weapon in the wars waged in the 20th Century, being World War Two the peakest moment of its development and employment.
+For the first time in warfare, the exclusive use of aviation would be used to win battles; and it will be the skies of Occupied Europe, 25,000 feet high, the stage of the biggest aerial battle ever seen.
 No other campaign in this war has had such a wide resources (as well as number of people involved) nor as much controversy and doubts as the Bombing Offensive carried out by the Allies against the Third Reich.
-To carry that destruction to the heart of the Germans was a must for London and Washington, and of course, Moscow.
+Bring that destruction to the heart of Germany and its people was a must for London and Washington, and of course, Moscow.

-Around 26 million of German people lost their home during the war, just in Berlin 600,000 apartments were destroyed, half of all houses were damaged and around a third uninhabitable, as much as 16 km² of the city was simply rubble consequence of the mixed effect of the anglo-american bombs and the Soviet 1945 final offensive.
-When the war come to an end in May 1945, the ‘Big City’ had become a sea of destruction, death and debris.
-The Allies’ bombing enterprise was not a costless operation: more than 55,000 Bomber Command and 25,000 US airmen were killed during the air campaign.
+Around 26 million of German people lost their home during the war, just in Berlin 600,000 apartments were destroyed, half of all houses were damaged and around a third uninhabitable, as much as 16 km² of the city was simply rubble consequence of the mixed effect of the Allied bombs and the Soviet 1945 final offensive.
+When the war come to an end, the ‘Big City’ had become a sea of destruction, death and debris.
+On the other hand, the Angloamerican bombing enterprise was not a costless operation: more than 55,000 Bomber Command and 25,000 US airmen were killed during the air campaign.

 - Berlin LuftTerror -